A Taste of Gold

 As the international gastronomic community gathers for the quadrennial event known as the “Culinary Olympics,” which get underway this weekend in Erfurt, Germany, I recall the same occasion as being the serendipitous springboard for what would become the most extraordinary dinner of my life.
 And it took place far away from Europe.

 It began with a dare.
-My maternal grandmother (and yes, I know, everyone brags about their grandmother’s cooking) was truly legendary for her talents in the kitchen.
+My maternal grandmother, Adriana C. Petit de Vivanco (“Clemen”), was truly legendary for her talents in the kitchen.
+(And yes, I know, everyone brags about their grandmother’s cooking.)
 There is no one, and I mean no one, who tasted her wizardry who did not remain indelibly dazzled by the experience.
 (Desserts, especially, included.)

 And so one night in 1992, in a year that also featured an installment of the famous culinary competition, my family and I were at a restaurant that we frequented often, eponymously named for its chef, Mark Militello, one of the celebrated founders of what was known as the “Mango Gang,” a group that led the charge in the New American Cuisine category which became so cutting edge and popular in that era.